nagarajabm/Devops-essentials/Lab 6.md

 ```
 exit
 ```
-Now naviaget to your AWS Managment Console and manulally terminate your JumpServer.
+Now navigate to your AWS Managment Console and manually terminate your JumpServer.